-Then over in your server directory at Desktop/server, you have the Minecraft server files, including the craftbukkit.jar, which contains all the bits you need to run the game, as well as the bukkit.jar we're using to develop code in the Minecraft worlds.
-Also in server, there's a directory for plugins that the Minecraft server will use when it runs.
+Then over in your server directory at Desktop/server, you have the Minecraft server files, including CanaryMod.jar, which contains all the bits you need to run the game, as well as the parts we're using to develop code in the Minecraft worlds.

+Also in server, there's a directory for plugins that the Minecraft server will use when it runs, and the lib directory (we'll use that at the end of this chapter for our EZPlugin library).

-When working on code in the development directory, the last step when you're ready to test it out in a server is to copy the jar file up to the server's plugin directory (see the following figure).
+When working on code in the development directory, the last step once you're ready to test it out in a server is to copy the jar file up to the server's plugin directory (see the following figure).

 We'll see how to do that automatically in just a second.